Jason Nixon

-Jason John Nixon (born May 26, 1980) is a Canadian politician and the current Minister of Seniors, Community and Social Services of Alberta.
-He is member of the Legislative Assembly of Alberta representing the electoral district of Rimbey-Rocky Mountain House-Sundre.
+Jason John Nixon (born May 26, 1980) is a Canadian politician who has served as the member of the Legislative Assembly of Alberta representing the electoral district of Rimbey-Rocky Mountain House-Sundre since 2015.
+In the Smith ministry, he has served as the minister of finance since 2026, having previously held the position in 2022.
+Nixon also served as the Leader of the Opposition in Alberta from 2017 to 2018.